 Part-time Instructor, Contemporary Dance

-Researcher and choreographer, it’s after having flirted with chemistry that Florence decided to pursue in vivo her experiences on the matter that moves us.
-Her fields of research encompass sensory connections, stage presence, micro-politics of the dancing body and memory-identity.
-Recipient of many grants, Florence’s choreographic works have been presented on national and international dance platforms (Montréal, Québec City, Toronto, London (Ontario), Guelph, Madrid,New-York, Puerto Rico).
+It’s after having flirted with chemistry that Florence decided to pursue in vivo her experiences on the matter that moves us as a choreographer and researcher.
+Her fields encompass sensory connections, stage presence, micro-politics of the dancing body and memory-identity.
+Recipient of many grants, Florence’s choreographic works have been presented on national and international dance platforms.

-Florence Figols also collaborates in theatre; she worked as a performer and choreographer with directors Barbara Poggemiller, Michael Springate, Harry Standjofski and Paula de Vancocelos.
+She has also collaborated in theatre as a performer and choreographer.
 She has been teaching since 1999 in the Contemporary Dance Department of her Alma Mater Concordia University.
-As a teacher, she is more concerned with informing than forming; she tries to build through her classes a "body of experiences and knowledge" as much as a “body of awareness/consciousness” through practice in motion and in writing.
+As a teacher, she is more concerned with informing than forming; she tries to build through her classes a "body of experiences and embodied knowledge" as much as a “body of awareness/consciousness” through practice in motion and in writing.